SKETCHUP TEXTURE august rendering challenge

 Entries not included in the album will not be taken into account

-This is the link to the album
+This is the link to the album3 winners Popular vote (most like).

 3 winners chosen by a technical jury from a Top list of 10 best works